 - Lie on your back and hold your device above your head

 - Lift your arms so your device is in front of your face

-- Look with your eyes it is easier to look down with your whole head but you can limit it by moving your eyes more than your neck
+- Look down with your eyes it is easier to look down with your whole head but you can reduce neck stress by looking down with your eyes.

 - Neck Flexibility Exercises simple exercises and stretches such as neck rolls or shoulder stretches will improve the movement of your neck and are especially useful after long periods on a computer or phone see our video

 - Mid Back strengthening Exercises will strengthen the muscles between your shoulder blades to help improve your posture.
 The easiest one is to simply squeeze your shoulder blades together and hold for 10 seconds.
 See our video for more exercises

 - Move every 30 minutes.
 Make sure to get up, walk around and move your neck regularly.
 If you know you’re going to be on your device for a long period of time set a timer for every 30 minutes to remind you to get moving.

 - Finally and most importantly get your spine checked by you health care professional.
 Correcting any functional problem with your spine combined with exercises, stretches and better posture may remove any underlying problems that helped create your text neck in the first place..

 Copyright Ansell Chiropractic ©2017